Woman Charged With DUI After 1-Year-Old Dies In Lower Wacker Crash

 Police say Donaldson tried to make an illegal u-turn and collided with an SUV on Lower Wacker Drive.

-Donaldson’s one-year-old daughter was killed after being thrown from the car.
+Donaldson’s one-year-old daughter Amaria Glenn was killed after being thrown from the car.

 Authorities say the child was not in a child seat or wearing a seat belt.